RunestoneInteractive/RunestoneServer/docker/README.rst

     # Actually run the build (add options as desired)
     python3 docker/docker_tools.py build

-This will take a while.
-But once built, you will not need to rebuild the image unless you need to modify settings inside it.
-If you do need to modify a built image, you can either `shell into the built container <Shelling Inside>`_ to make changes or rebuild the image.

 To force a rebuild, make sure the containers are `stopped <4.
 Starting/Stopping>`_, then rerun the build command.
 The build process caches results from previous builds and should complete much more rapidly.
 However, the